ballerina-platform/ballerina-spec/beps/con-simple-clients/1442_simple_connector_operations.md

 ### Operation Selection Criteria

-Deciding which operations to include in an operations client is a deliberate curation process.
+Deciding which operations to include in a `Connector` is a deliberate curation process.
 The following criteria guide the selection:

 #### Target Count

-An operations client SHOULD expose **3 to 15 operations**.
+A `Connector` SHOULD expose **3 to 15 operations**.

-- **Below 3** suggests the connector's API surface is already simple enough that an operations client adds little value, or the curation is too aggressive.
-Consider whether the connector warrants an operations client at all.
+- **Below 3** suggests the connector's API surface is already simple enough that a `Connector` adds little value, or the curation is too aggressive.
+Consider whether the connector warrants a `Connector` class at all.
 - **Above 15** dilutes the simplification benefit.
-If more than 15 operations are needed, consider whether some can be served by the advanced client, or whether the connector should be split into multiple focused modules.
+If more than 15 operations are needed, consider whether some can be served by the `Client`, or whether the connector should be split into multiple focused modules.

 #### Coverage Heuristic